nastari/bankcrazy/README.md

 - https://www.python.org/

 1- Just install all libraries
--pip install psycopg2
+- pip install psycopg2
--pip install sqlalchemy
+- pip install sqlalchemy

 2- Connect to your database on file modelAccount.py in variable 'engine'